yuran1811/detect-cheating-online-tests/README.md

 # Detect cheating during online tests
-## This repo is a demo of the function "Anti Cheating".
+## This repo is a demo of the feature "Anti Cheating".
 ### The solution is also a simple way to do this purpose.
 #### When you are away from the website:
 + [x] Display the number of times you're away